5 Rs Of Zero Waste: Refuse, Reduce, Reuse, Recycle, Rot

 The 5 Rs of zero waste are:

-In this article, I will go through each point, and give you examples of how you can apply them, and why you should.
+In this article, I will go through each point, and give you examples of how you can apply them in your life.
+Let’s begin!

 1. Refuse

-- Single-use products – Always have reusables with you, such as a bag, cutleries, water bottle, etc. Refuse and say ”no,”‘ to unnecessary, wasteful stuff like plastic straws, bags, cups or cutlery, paper for wrapping food, napkins, receipts, etc.
+- Single-use products – Including plastic straws, bags, cups, or cutlery, paper for wrapping food, napkins, receipts, etc. Bring reusable alternatives with you.

-- Freebies such as stickers, pens, brochures, visit cards, etc. – If someone gives you a business card with useful information, you can take a picture with your phone.
+- Freebies such as stickers, pens, brochures, visit cards, etc. – If someone gives you a business card or a card with information, take a photo.

-- Junk mail – Put a sign saying that you only want ”Addressed mail only” or you can even return or contact the sender.
+- Junk mail – Put a sign saying that you only want ”Addressed mail only” or you return or contact the sender if the sign doesn’t work.

-- Unsustainable businesses -Rethink if you want to support huge corporations, companies, or restaurants that use single-use plastics, and have unsustainable and unethical practices.
+- Unsustainable businesses – Avoid supporting huge corporations, companies, or restaurants that use single-use plastics, and have unsustainable and unethical practices.
 Consider supporting small local companies, and brands.

 2. Reduce

-To reduce and decrease your consumption, learn how to stop buying impulsively, and try to be mindful of each decision, even if it is small.
+Reduce and decrease your consumption, learn how to stop buying impulsively, and try to be mindful of each purchase, even if it is small.

-Then, think about previous consumption patterns, and figure out what made you buy certain things.
+Then, think about previous consumption patterns, and figure out if you have some unsustainable ones.
 This will help you to decrease your future consumption by:

 - Eliminating the activities that lead to over-consumption